ManeuverOn/rfiv-reader/README.md

 ## Run the Program

-Run the program using `python3 reader.py`.
+Run the program using `python3 reader.py` in the terminal.